ActiveVolcano/aha-windows-binary/README.md

 ```
 4. See the result file aha.exe

-In fact, the executable depends on KERNEL32.dll and msvcrt.dll,
+In fact, the executable only depends on KERNEL32.dll and msvcrt.dll,
 which are alreadey shipped with Windows.